ggold7046/tutorials/CONTRIBUTING.md

 We want to make contributing to this project as easy and transparent as possible.
-This file covers information on flagging issues, contributing updates to existing tutorials--and also submitting new tutorials.
+This file covers information on flagging issues, contributing updates to existing tutorials,and also submitting new tutorials.

-NOTE: This guide assumes that you have your GitHub account properly configured, such as having an SSH key.
+NOTE: This guide assumes that you have your GitHub account properly configured, such as with an SSH key.
 If this is your first time contributing on GitHub, see the [GitHub Documentation](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) on contributing to projects.